JakeJing/python-notebook-atom/README.md

 ### (3) color the python code chunk

 It can make your life easier with a different color for the python code chunk.
 You can add the following code in the `style.less` (see the example `style.less`).
-I specfically pick up the color based on my own Atom theme (UI theme: Atom dark; syntax theme: atom material).
+I specfically pick up the color based on my own Atom theme (UI theme: Atom dark; syntax theme: atom material or jvpr-dark-syntax).

 ```{r remedy001}
 atom-text-editor.editor {